amoradi/amoradi.github.io/about.md

 ### Food for Thought

-> “Great things are done by a series of small things brought together.” – Vincent Van Gogh
+> “Great things are done by a series of small things brought together.”<br/>– Vincent Van Gogh

 <!-- -->
-> “When I get a little money I buy books; and if any is left I buy food and clothes.” – Desiderius Erasmus
+> “When I get a little money I buy books; and if any is left I buy food and clothes.”<br/>– Desiderius Erasmus

 <!-- -->
-> “All men’s miseries derive from not being able to sit in a quiet room alone.”
+> “All men’s miseries derive from not being able to sit in a quiet room alone.”<br/>
 – Blaise Pascal

 <!-- -->
-> “Catch on fire and others will love to come watch you burn.”
+> “Catch on fire and others will love to come watch you burn.”<br/>
 – John Wesley

 <!-- -->
 > “Creativity is just connecting things.
 When you ask creative people how they did something, they feel a little guilty because they didn’t really do it, they just saw something.
 It seemed obvious to them after a while.
-That’s because they were able to connect experiences they’ve had and synthesize new things.”
+That’s because they were able to connect experiences they’ve had and synthesize new things.”<br/>
 – Steve Jobs

 <!-- -->
-> “Stay hungry, stay foolish.”
+> “Stay hungry, stay foolish.”<br/>
 – Steve Jobs

 <!-- -->
->“In spite of everything I shall rise again: I will take up my pencil, which I have forsaken in my great discouragement, and I will go on with my drawing.”
+>“In spite of everything I shall rise again: I will take up my pencil, which I have forsaken in my great discouragement, and I will go on with my drawing.”<br/>
 – Vincent Van Gogh

 <!-- -->
-> “I wish they would only take me as I am.”
+> “I wish they would only take me as I am.”<br/>
 – Vincent Van Gogh

 <!-- -->
-> “Fortune favors the audacious.”
+> “Fortune favors the audacious.”<br/>
 – Desiderius Erasmus

 <!-- -->
-> “A house is not a home unless it contains food and fire for the mind as well as the body.”
+> “A house is not a home unless it contains food and fire for the mind as well as the body.”<br/>
 – Benjamin Franklin

 <!-- -->
 > “The point is that if there is no God, then objective right and wrong do not exist.
-As Dostoyevsky said, “All things are permitted.”
+As Dostoyevsky said, “All things are permitted.”<br/>
 ― William Lane Craig